-In New York City, skyscrapers are found in abundance, and with them come elevator accidents.
+In New York City, skyscrapers are found in abundance, and with them come Premises Accidents like elevator accidents.
 Even the shortest fall of one story in an elevator can kill you or result in severe and long-term disabilities.

 Thankfully, the city recognizes the dangers associated with elevators and has implement many specific laws pertaining to those who use and work with elevators to ensure their safety and to ensure that elevators are maintained and operated safely.

-At our New York City law firm, Dansker&Aspromonte, we have handled a variety of serious elevator cases.
-We are familiar with all the ins and outs of the complex statues, regulations, and laws pertaining to elevators and we know all about the industry practices.
+At Dansker & Aspromonte, we have handled a variety of serious elevator accident cases.
+Our elevator injury lawyers are familiar with all the ins and outs of the complex statues, regulations, and laws pertaining to elevators and we know all about the industry practices.
 We also ensure we get hold of the documents that note when and what maintenance has been done to an elevator, which is a critical part of proving a case.

 What to Do If You’re Harmed in an Elevator